Hamilton Zoo: History

-In October 1999, Hamilton Zoo received three white rhinoceros from Kruger National Park, South Africa.
+In October 1999, Hamilton Zoo received three southern white rhinoceros from Kruger National Park, South Africa.
 Eight-year-old bull, Zambezi, and five-year-old cows, Moesha and Caballe, were part of an Australsian import of white rhinoceros, which were sent to the Auckland, Hamilton, Werribee Open Range and Perth Zoos.
 They were later joined by a four-year-old female, Kito, from Auckland Zoo in 2004.
 In January 2002, Caballe gave birth to a son, Inkosi.
 She had another son, Mtoto, in February 2004, and a daughter, Imani, in March 2007.
 In May 2007, Zambezi, Inkosi and Mtoto were sent to Auckland Zoo in exchange for their bull, Kruger.
 Moesha gave birth to a son, Kifaru, in April 2009 and a daughter, Jamila, in March 2012.
 In August 2010, Caballe, pregnant with her fourth calf, was sent to Australia Zoo.
 Kito gave birth to a son, Ubuntu, in March 2010 and a stillborn daughter in April 2013.
 In March 2014, young bulls, Kifaru and Ubuntu, were sent to the National Zoo in Canberra.
 The Hamilton Zoo herd currently consists of bull, Kruger, and cows, Moesha, Kito, Imani and Jamila.

 In November 1999, a one-year bull giraffe, Ndoki, arrived from Wellington Zoo.
 He was joined by purebred Rothchild's bulls, Makulu, from Orana Wildlife Park in 2000 and Chitumbii, from Perth Zoo in 2001.
 Shortly after his arrival, Chitumbi was chased into a fence by a zebra stallion.
 He initially appeared fine, but his condition later deteriorated and he died in January 2002.
 Initially, Hamilton Zoo intended to import a female for breeding, but the species coordinator recommended they operate as a holder for surplus bulls, creating a bachelor herd.
 In April 2004, 15-month-old bulls, Masmamba and Jabari arrived from Auckland Zoo.
 They were later joined by young bulls, Ndale, in 2005, and Dume, in 2007.
 All four young bulls were born at Auckland Zoo between 2002 and 2006 and were fathered by Makulu's older brother, Zabulu.